AgoraIO/Advanced-Video/Video-Call-with-Chat/OpenDuo-Android/README.md

 ## Running the App
 1. Create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.

-   NOTE: For more information, see [Obtaining an App ID](https://docs.agora.io/en/2.2/addons/Signaling/Agora%20Basics/key_signaling?platform=All%20Platforms).

 2. Fill in your App ID in the **app/src/main/res/values/strings.xml**.

         <string name="agora_app_id"><#YOUR APP ID#></string>

-3. Download the Agora Video SDK and the Agora Signaling SDK from [Agora.io SDK](https://docs.agora.io/en/Agora%20Platform/downloads).
+3. Download the Agora Video SDK and the Agora RTM SDK from [Agora.io SDK](https://docs.agora.io/en/Agora%20Platform/downloads).

-   NOTE: This project is built upon the **Agora Video SDK 2.1.0** and the **Agora Signaling SDK 1.2.1**.

 4. Unzip the downloaded SDK package and: